WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 version is live, while an attacker can forward a signed response until its signature expires.
 Authors should consider shorter signature expiration times than they use for cache expiration times.

+Clients MAY also check the ["validityUrl"](#signature-validityurl) of an exchange more often than the signature's expiration would require.
+Doing so for an exchange with an HTTPS request URI provides a TLS guarantee that the exchange isn't out of date (as long as {{oq-cross-origin-push}} is resolved to keep the same-origin requirement).

 ## Signing oracles are permanent ## {#seccons-signing-oracles}